michaelwfisher/michaelwfisher.github.io/teaching.md

 ## Graduate Student Instructor

-- Nonlinear Dynamics and Control, graduate course at University of Michigan - Ann Arbor, 2018
+- Nonlinear Dynamics and Control - graduate course at University of Michigan - Ann Arbor, 2018